We love —

 Discover Reykjavik with the Viking Tour, the perfect introduction to Iceland's capital city, exploring the major points of interest as well as hidden spots.
 Enjoy a friendly experience in small groups, full of fascinating stories and local recommendations, while learning a few Icelandic words to sound like a real Viking.

-Escape for a relaxing half-day at the Hvammsvík hot springs, with a comfortable transfer from Reykjavík.
-Soak in the therapeutic thermal waters, surrounded by breathtaking Icelandic scenery, and return refreshed after a few hours of pure relaxation.
+Escape for a relaxing half-day at the Hvammsvík hot springs, with comfortable transport from Reykjavík.
+Immerse yourself in thermal waters with therapeutic properties, surrounded by breathtaking Icelandic landscapes, and return feeling rejuvenated after a few hours of pure relaxation.

-FlyOver Iceland : Immersive Journey Through the Wonders of Iceland
+FlyOver Iceland: An Immersive Journey Through the Wonders of Iceland

 Discover the wonders of Iceland with FlyOver Iceland, an immersive experience that takes you over the Icelandic landscape using ultra-realistic flight technology, complete with special effects.
 Located in the Grandi harbour area, this attraction includes captivating pre-shows, a souvenir shop and a café to relax in before or after your adventure.